 Identifying, implementing and managing Data Quality Rules (DQRs) helps you to address data accuracy, formatting and completeness issues before you migrate.
 DQRs are a set of business rules that govern each piece of data.
-These are defined by you and will be appropriate for the data type and specifics of your data model and origination.
-It’s important that these are annotated on your code in your migration controller (more on that later).
+You define these, in short.
+Moreover, they must be appropriate for the data type and specifics of your data model and origination.
+It’s important that you annotate this on your code in your migration controller (more on that later).

 Next, you need to think about how your migration is commissioned.
 The process from start to finish requires a lot of very specific data skills, so if you’re planning on carrying out the work in-house, you need to be confident that you have the skills, expertise and resource available to dedicate to it.
-If not, you could bring in contractors to work alongside your internal resource, however this requires careful management and can be costly.
-Alternatively, you could outsource the work to a specialist business or consider your systems integrator (SI) (although check that they’re not outsourcing this function themselves and marking up the cost).
+If not, you could bring in contractors to work alongside your internal resource.

 Once you’ve selected your new technology platform and potential implementation partners, it’s time to turn your attention to design.

 First, you need to decide on your preferred approach.
 For instance, are you going to take a ‘big bang’ approach?
 In essence, you extract all the data from legacy systems and load it directly onto your new platform.
 This means your new application will be available for users straight away.
 But it requires everything to be complete before you press go.

 Or, are you going to take a phased approach, where you migrate data and processes one segment at a time?
 This requires parallel running of your new application and your legacy ones.
 This isn’t always as straight forward as it seems.
 It’s rare to have distinct business functions with no overlap in legacy data.
 A cut-over facility can help overcome this issue, but it can get complex.

 To effectively plot the course of your transformation exercise, you’ll need a map which takes the following into account;